 - what powers, functions, resources, and legislative and governance frameworks the National Archives needs to effectively and efficiently undertake this role in the digital age.

-More than 100 submissions to the review were received.
-We thank our valued stakeholders and clients for their submissions to the Tune Review.
+More than 100 submissions to the Tune Review were received.
+We thank our valued stakeholders and clients for their submissions.

 Mr Tune completed his report at the end of January 2020 and submitted it to the Attorney-General for consideration.